okomok/mada/README.md

 * _metamethod_ is a type, or a type constructor which takes a metatype.
 * _dualmethod_ is an identifier which can be used as both method and metamethod.

+Thanks to dualmethods, objects move around with their own types:

     import com.github.okomok.mada.dual
     import dual.::
     import dual.nat.dense.Literal._